ammonroyb/github-slideshow/_posts/0000-01-02-ammonroyb.md

 ---
-layout:slide
+layout: slide
-title:"Welcome to our second slide!"
+title: "Welcome to our second slide!"
 ---
-Esta semana fue magnifica, todos estamos bien y ahora tengo lo que habia estado buscando por meses!
+Your text
+Use the left arrow to go back!